DarkGhostHunter/Preloader/README.md

 ## How it works

-This package asks Opcache for the most requested files and compiles a list from it.
+This package asks Opcache only for the most requested files and compiles a list from it.
 You can [check this article in Medium about that preload](https://medium.com/p/9ede756f292c/).

-Since the best statistics are those you get **after** your application has been running for a while, you can use your own mechanisms (or the ones provided by the class) to compile the list only after certain conditions are met.
+Since the best statistics are those you get **after** your application has been running for a while, you can use your own mechanisms to compile the list only after certain conditions are met.

 ![](https://miro.medium.com/max/1365/1*Zp-rR9-dPNn55L8GjSUpJg.png)